Skip to content

 4. Stir the beans well.
 Drizzle with the olive oil, the toasted sesame oil and the balsamic vinegar.

 5. Stir the beans again.
-Check the seasoning and add extra pepper or salt to taste if necessary.
-Place the beans in the fridge for another 15 minutes.
+Check the seasoning.
+Add extra pepper or salt to taste.
+Put the salad in the fridge for 15 more minutes.
 Then divide the herring fillets over plates and add the the chilled bean salad.
 Serve immediately.

 Is soused herring the same as Dutch new herring?